Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

-\textbf{Modality Drop Improves Robustness Against Missing Modalities:} Our initial step towards developing a model capable of segmenting pathologies with modality combinations different from those seen during training involves robustness against missing modalities.
-Results in Tab. \ref{tab:modality_drop} show the need for modality drop to improve the model's robustness against missing modalities.
-When using modality drop during training, the Dice score decreases by only 3.9 when evaluating with missing modalities compared to all modalities, versus a 21.3 decrease without modality drop.
-Without modality drop, the model relies on having all modalities for a specific disease present during inference.
+Our goal is to train a model that can segment pathologies even when modality combinations differ from those in the original training databases.
+This requires robustness against missing modalities.
+Results in Tab.~\ref{tab:modality_drop} show that training with modality drop is effective for this purpose.
+When training with modality drop, the Dice score decreases by only 3.9\% when evaluating with missing modalities compared to all modalities, versus 21.3\% decrease without modality drop.
 Therefore, the following experiments focus on models trained with modality drop.